What is the difference between an approximate and MCS compliant heat loss survey?

 For example, for a single-family house of 150 square meters, the following values are obtained:

-One Heat load calculation in accordance with DIN 12831 follows a standardized procedure and takes into account all relevant influencing factors.
+A MCS compliant heat loss survey follows a standardised procedure and takes into account all relevant influencing factors.
 These include building geometry, room sizes and the heat transfer coefficient (U values) of the individual components such as walls, windows and doors.

 Thanks to this detailed procedure, the calculation enables the exact dimensioning of the heating system.
 This prevents over or underdimensioning and ensures that the heating system works efficiently and saves energy.
 Although the process is time-consuming and costly, it provides reliable results